MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 # Set-CMProgram

 ## SYNOPSIS

-Modifies a program in Configuration Manager.
+Modify a program in Configuration Manager.

 ## SYNTAX